This tour is no longer available, please see similar tours below or send an enquiry

 Accommodation: Casas particulares

-Take a short transfer to just outside the town of Caibarien after breakfast, where we start cycling towards Mayajigua.
-Along the way, stop for refreshments at the home of a Cuban family, where we can learn about life in rural Cuba.
+We take a short transfer to just outside the town of Caibarién after breakfast, where we start cycling towards Mayajigua.
+Along the way, we stop for refreshments at the home of a Cuban family, where we can learn about life in rural Cuba.
 The cycling route today is mostly flat as we head eastwards along a section of the country’s ‘northern circuit’.
 Despite the ride not being too challenging today, we may encounter a headwind when cycling in this direction.
-After lunch, we transfer to Camaguey, checking into our town centre accommodation.
-A local historian joins us for dinner to discuss the history of Camaguey, the third-biggest city in Cuba.
+After lunch, we transfer to Camagüey, checking into our town centre accommodation.

 Today’s driving is approximately four hours.